IBM/charts/stable/ibm-postgres-dev/README.md

 # PostgreSQL

+THIS VERSION OF THE CHART IS NOW DEPRECATED.
+THE SUBSEQUENT VERSION IS v1.1.2

 [PostgreSQL](https://www.postgresql.org/) is an object-relational database management system (ORDBMS) with an emphasis on extensibility and on standards-compliance.

 ## Introduction